-The environmental risk assessment of the GM oilseed rape T45 is based on information provided by the notifier in the application EFSA/GMO/UK/2005/25, application for renewal of authorisation for continued marketing of T45 (EFSA/GMO/RX/T45), and scientific opinions and comments from EFSA and other member states made available on the EFSA website GMO Extranet.
-The risk assessment is also based on a review and assessment of relevant peer-reviewed scientific literature.
+The environmental risk assessment of the GM oilseed rape MON 88302 is based on information provided by the applicant in the application EFSA/GMO/BE/2011/101, and scientific comments from EFSA and other member states made available on the EFSA website GMO Extranet.
+The risk assessment is also based on a review and assessment of relevant peer-reviewed scientific literature, monitoring reports and other relevant data.

-In line with its mandate, VKM emphasised that assessments of sustainable development, societal utility and ethical considerations, according to the Norwegian Gene Technology Act and Regulations relating to impact assessment pursuant to the Gene Technology Act, shall not be carried out by the Panel on Genetically Modified Organisms.
+In line with its mandate, VKM emphasized that assessments of sustainable development, societal utility and ethical considerations, according to the Norwegian Gene Technology Act and Regulations relating to impact assessment pursuant to the Gene Technology Act, shall not be carried out by the VKM Panel on Genetically Modified Organisms.
+The GMO Panel has therefore not considered possible health and environmental effects of cultivation and processing of oilseed rape MON 88302 outside the EU/EEA area.